Lawsuit alleges clergy abuse at Milton parish in 1960s; Bishops part of lawsuit

-A former Milton resident sued the Roman Catholic Diocese of Harrisburg and two bishops Tuesday, alleging he was abused by two priests at St. Joseph Church in Milton in the 1960s.
+A former Milton resident sued the Roman Catholic Diocese of Harrisburg and two bishops Tuesday, alleging he was groomed for abuse by two priests at St. Joseph Church in Milton in the 1960s.

-In a press conference in Harrisburg today, the alleged victim, Donald Asbee, said he was "repeatedly abused by two priests" when he was 9 years old, according to the lawsuit.
-Asbee now lives in Missouri.
+Donald Asbee, who now lives in Missouri, filed the suit after his attorney, Richard Serbin, said he refused $176,800 from the diocese as part of its victim compensation fund.
+In a press conference in Harrisburg on Tuesday, Asbee said he was "repeatedly abused by two priests" beginning when he was 9 years old, according to the lawsuit.

 "This is one of the most difficult experiences of my life," Asbee said.
 "I, like so many others, had to endure the torture of clergy sexual abuse."